dodie/scott/readme.md

 Some features I think would be cool to have:
 - Inspired by Spock, it would be really cool to show parameters passed to assert statements.
 - Currently it supports Maven and JUnit only.
-(Not to mention that tests must reside in the *test* scope to be discovered.)
+(And tests must reside in the *test* direcotry to be discovered.)
 In the future it would be great to support other tools as well.
 - The reporting is fully text based.
-IDE support would
+IDE support would be really nice.

 The project is in early / prototype stage, use it with caution.